 The Frying Pan trail starts to climb reasonably steeply and before long we got good views of the Hickman Bridge Trail we did the other day.

-The early views on the Frying Pan trail are really impressive, but before long you transition from views of a small valley to incredible views of the Cohab Canyon, a huge canyon with towering red and white rock walls.
+The early views on the Frying Pan trail are really impressive.
+It doesn’t take long to start enjoying incredible views of the Cohab Canyon, a huge canyon with towering red and white rock walls.
 The textures and patterns on the rock in Cohab Canyon are quite amazing and make it hard to focus on where you are walking!

 We found a nice lookout point for Cohab Canyon and had a great time shouting words and listening to the echoes.
 Making echoes is a fun thing to do while hiking with kids.
 To no one’s surprise our kids wanted to stay and do it over and over.